Coast Guard medevacs hiker experiencing symptoms of possible stroke near Coos Bay, OR

-A Sector North Bend aircrew aboard an MH-65 Dolphin rescue helicopter prepare to medevac a distressed hiker from the Coos Bay area in Coos County, OR, Saturday afternoon.
-A ground party including local EMS and Coos County Sheriff's deputies assisted in the rescue.
-(U.S. Coast Guard photo by Lt.
-Alex Webber)
+A Sector North Bend aircrew aboard an MH-65 Dolphin rescue helicopter medevac a distressed hiker from the Coos Bay area in Coos County, OR, Saturday afternoon.
+The hiker was transported to awaiting medical personnel at Bay Area Hospital.
+(U.S. Coast Guard video by Sector North Bend)

 |Date Taken: